timveil-startree/Gaming-Analytics-With-Confluent-And-AWS/README.md

 1. Navigate to the Topics section and click `player-position`
 1. Click the `Messages` tab.
 If you have everything properly configured, you will see messages flow into the topic
 1. You can choose to do the same with the `interactions` topics
+1. \[Optional\] Feel free to pause the python script from above while you work on the next section.